Second-order Temporal Pooling for Action Recognition: Experiments

-To understand the effect of these parameters, we progressively increased (i) and (ii) on a subset of the UCF101 split-1 training set containing videos that had limited camera motion, and evaluated on a small validation subset.
-All the plots are generated on an Alexnet network trained from scratch on SMAID images (so that they are compared against the same baselines).
+To understand the effect of these parameters, we progressively increased (i) and (ii) on a subset of the UCF101 split-1 training set containing videos that had limited camera motion, and evaluated on a small validation subset. {The plots use Alexnet, VGG16, and ResNet-152 models, the former two trained from scratch, while the ResNet-152 model is trained from an ImageNet pre-trained model (as training from scratch takes too long due to the depth of the network).
 In Figure~\ref{fig:smaid_parameter_evaluation}, we plot the classification accuracy.
-On the one hand, higher number of frames per channel in SMAID leads to performance improvements, but with more than a certain number (seven), the performance drops, perhaps because of increasing clutter (see Figure~\ref{fig:smaid_quals}).
-On the other hand, with increasing number of SMAID channels (beyond three), the performance is seen to decrease, which is surprising.
-We think this behavior is perhaps because of the typical network architecture that we use (Alexnet), which is designed for RGB images and thus is inadequate for a SMAID image with more than three channels.
-Thus, in the sequel, we use a 3-channel SMAID stack, with 15 frames per channel for HMDB and UCF101 datasets.
-However, we found a 7 frames per channel works best for MPII cooking activities and JHMDB datasets.
-With these configurations, each SMAID image captures subsequences of 45 frames in UCF101 and HMDB-51, and uses 21 frames in JHMDB and MPII datasets.
+The plots reveal that higher number of frames per channel in SMAID leads to performance improvements, but with more than a certain number (for example, 7 for Alexnet, about 10 for VGG and ResNet), the performance drops, perhaps because of increasing clutter (see Figure~\ref{fig:smaid_quals}).
+On the other hand, with increasing number of SMAID channels (beyond three), the performance is seen to decrease for all the models, which is surprising.
+We think this behavior is perhaps because of the typical network structure that we use, which is designed for RGB images, and is thus inadequate for a SMAID image with more than three channels.
+In the sequel, we use a 3-channel SMAID stack, with 15 frames per channel for the UCF101 dataset.
+We chose 15 frames instead of 10 frames as suggested from Figure~\ref{fig:smaid-b} because the difference between 7 or 10 frames per channel and 15 frames per channel in Figure~\ref{fig:smaid-b} is only about 1\%.
+Further, 15 frames per channel gives a longer 45 frames summarization of the sequence than say 30 frame-summarization using 10 frames per channel.
+For the ResNet-152 model, we use 10 frames per channel as the difference to 15 frames per channel is more than 5\%.
+As it is computationally expensive to cross-validate the best SMAID parameters for all our datasets, we repeated these parameter search experiments only for a few discrete settings and choose the best results in our subsequent experiments.
+We found that the same UCF101 parameters works well for the HMDB dataset.
+However, we found 7 frames per channel work best for MPII cooking activities and JHMDB datasets.
+With these configurations, each SMAID image captures subsequences of 45 frames in UCF101 and HMDB-51, and 21 frames in JHMDB and MPII datasets.

 We would also like to point out that SMAID with only one frame-difference per channel is equivalent to some of the recent proposals described in~\cite{Wang2016} and~\cite{sun2014discover}.
 However, as is clear from Figure~\ref{fig:smaid-b}, more frames per channel is significantly better.
 Further, looking back at Figure~\ref{fig:smaid-a}, a single channel SMAID is a grayscale image, similar to a motion history image~\cite{davis1997representation}.
 However, using more channels is clearly beneficial.
 These two plots substantiates that the design of SMAID is better than existing frame summarization techniques based on frame differencing.